 The Cicerone Guide to Trekking in the Atlas Mountains grades this trek as “strenuous”.

 Accommodation & venues

 Delegates are always delighted and surprised at the high standard of accommodation and venues that we use.

 We spend 3 nights here in the lovely Berber suites (posh dorms!) centred around the main dining room.
 The staff are lovely and the food is splendid.
 Read Reasonable Plans history of the Kasbah du Toubkal

 We spend 2 nights here.
 There are always log fires burning in the dining rooms.
 Blankets are provided.
 The food is plentiful, simple but tasty.
 Free flowing mint tea when we need it.

 Marrakech Hotel Islane

-Our final night is spent here in en suite twin or triple rooms.
+Our final night is spent here in en suite twin, triple or quad rooms.
 It’s as central as you can get to the main souk.
 We dine in the lovely rooftop restaurant.
-A cool Casablanca beer is optional!

 – lecture programme, materials, field manual & tuition